Pylons/pyramid/docs/narr/sessions.rst

 If CSRF checks fail then a :class:`pyramid.exceptions.BadCSRFToken` exception will be raised.
-This exception may be caught and handled by an :term:`exception view` but, by default, will result in a ``400 Bad Request`` resposne being sent to the client.
+This exception may be caught and handled by an :term:`exception view` but, by default, will result in a ``400 Bad Request`` response being sent to the client.

 Checking CSRF Tokens with a View Predicate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~